The odds are pretty high that you and those you live and work with communicate differently.

 This example is nothing more than a statement without conveying a need or a want.
 Your partner could just as easily miss the underlying message you’re trying to convey.

-Read Related: 10 Good Communication Skills You Must Know
+Related: 10 Good Communication Skills You Must Know

 Depending on the situation, we all use both direct and indirect forms of communication, but most people lean toward one style or another.

 Direct communicators are rarely misunderstood, but they can risk offending their partners.
 Indirect communicators rarely offend, but there is more risk for misunderstanding.
+Indirect communicators might use passive-aggressive communication when they feel upset or angry.

 When these two different communicators are in a relationship, there’s greater opportunity for tension and stress.